Italy vs Wales: Guinness Six Nations talking points ahead of Saturday's Test

 By Sky Sports Rugby Union

-Wales will be looking to make it back-to-back victories in this year's Guinness Six Nations when they tackle Italy in Rome on Saturday.
+Wales will be looking to make it back-to-back victories in this year's Guinness Six Nations when they tackle Italy in Rome on Saturday (kick-off 4.45pm).

 The nature of their 24-19 win in Paris may have had more to do with the generosity of the hosts than it did the all-round excellence of Warren Gatland's side, but they still enter this clash with significant momentum and the chance to really turn the heat up on their Championship rivals.